State Reform School for Boys: Reorganization to the cottage system 1860–72

-New governance for the cottage system
+With the destruction of three-quarters of the building by fire in 1859, the legislature had the task of deciding what to do with the reform school.
+With the recommendations of the Governor and of a committee formed, the legislature in 1860 appropriated money to build 3 houses and make renovations to the remaining structure as deemed necessary for a new classification system.
+Additionally, some laws were added to address better governance of the institution as requested by the Trustees.

+In the spring of 1860, the legislature approved $30,000 to renovate two existing farmhouses and build one new house, rebuild the chapel and to alter the old building to provide cautions against fire.
+On October 11, 1860, a dedication ceremony was held in the chapel with 333 boys in attendance.
+After a dedicatory prayer by the Reverend A.A.
+Arnold of Westborough, President Felton spoke.

 The new system would have all boys, upon committal to the reform school, housed in the old building.
 Using a credit system for good behavior a boy could earn his way into one of the trust houses.
 In this way boys that were good candidates for reforming, in a family setting, were transferred to the trust houses and the older more harden boys were kept in the older building and separated according to class.

+In that same year, the Legislature authorized the formation of the Nautical Branch of the reform school with the purchase of a school ship.
+It was thought that the older incorrigible juveniles, that were prone to violence, could be completely separated from the reform school but not be committed to the prison system.
+Additionally, it was thought that this class of boys would make good seamen for commercial and naval sailing vessels.

-The legislature also passed a law that year reducing the maximum commitment age from 16 to 14 years old.
+The Legislature also passed a law that year reducing the maximum commitment age from 16 to 14 years old.
 This was in keeping with the general thought that boys over the age of 14 were less likely to be reformed.
 They also abolishment of the alternative sentence.
 The alternative sentence was handed down by the judge at the time of sentencing and was designed to specify a sentence to prison if the boy was incorrigible at the reform school.
 In practice, however, it was found that in most cases the alternative sentence to prison was of a lesser duration than the reform school, sometimes amounting to only days.
 Because of this, some boys would act out at the reform school hoping for their alternative sentence to be enacted and for their sentence to be carried out in prison for a few days or weeks instead of the sentence to the reform school throughout their childhood.